How Property Is Divided in a Divorce in California

 Spousal Support & the Length of the Marriage

-How long do you have to be married to get alimony / spousal support in California?
+How long do you have to be married to get alimony in California?
 Does the length of the marriage affect a divorce settlement?
 These are common questions.

 The concept of being married for a certain period of time in order to “get half of everything” may have something to do with spousal support, which can be directly affected by the length of the marriage.

-In California, a marriage that lasts under 10 years will have a set duration of spousal support, which is typically half the length of the marriage.
+In California, a marriage that lasts under 10 years will have a set duration of alimony, which is typically half the length of the marriage.
 But what are you entitled to after 10 years of marriage?

-If a marriage lasted more than 10 years, there is no set time limit on spousal support.
-The amount of spousal support is not equal to half of the paying spouse’s wages.
-It is instead determined based on each spouse’s income and living expenses and a host of other factors.
+If a marriage lasted more than 10 years, then there is no set time limit on spousal support.
+The amount of spousal support is not equal to half of the paying spouse’s wages; it is instead determined based on each spouse’s income and living expenses and a host of other factors.

 Make Sure You’re Protected During & After Your Divorce